MAPF-Competition/web_resource/instructions.md

 ## Join the Competition ![r10](external_page_resource/robots/r10_s.png)

-Login to the competition from the [My Submission](./submission) page.
+Login to the competition from the [My Submission](./submission) page and fill the registration form.
 You'll need a [GitHub](https://github.com) account, so make sure you have one of those first!

-After login, we will automatically create a private GitHub repository on your behalf.
+After registration, we will automatically create a private GitHub repository on your behalf.
 This is where you upload and store your submission source codes during the competition period.
 Visit the `My Submission` page, and click `My Repo` to access your repository.

 If you're competing as a team, you can also add additional members and give them access, too.
-Just navigate to the `Settings` page (in the `My Submissions` menu) and add their contact details.
+Just navigate to the `Team` tab (in the `My Submissions` menu) and add their contact details.

 ## Clone Your Submission Repo